 • quick and simple to use, writes PHPPs for you

-• 11 standard construction build-ups you can edit
+• has 11 standard construction build-ups you can edit

 • window tool for entering complex windows quickly and simply